 Since many trials collect similar or equal data, it is possible to store components of or complete CRFs in a repository as templates.
 When setting-up a clinical trial, appropriate CRF templates can either be directly reused or can be quickly created by composing them from existing CRF components.
 This in turn fosters the CRF standardization since CRFs can then readily be compared on the level of single items (through ontological concepts) and also on component level or in their entirety.

 The second major functionality is the patient data management system supporting clinicians during a clinical trial.
-It is automatically set-up based on the items defined in the Trial Builder in the design phase.
+It is automatically setup based on the items defined in the Trial Builder in the design phase.
 It guides the clinicians through the treatment of the individual patients according to the given treatment plans and provides an easy user interface to fill in the CRFs for a patient (again hiding the actual underlying ontology concepts from the clinician).
 When the PDMS is set-up, the trial database is automatically derived from the ontology-based CRF definitions.
-Thus, given appropriate rights are given, the database can then also be accessed by other trials or applications through using a semantic mediation service based on the ontology.
+Thus, provided that appropriate rights are given, the database can then also be accessed by other trials or applications through using a semantic mediation service based on the ontology.

 Holger Stenzhorn, Gabriele Weiler, Mathias Brochhausen, Fatima Schera, Vangelis Kritsotakis, Manolis Tsiknakis, Stephan Kiefer and Norbert Graf